stbarillas/supraLanding/README.md

-# 🚗 Toyota Supra Launch page 🚗
+# 🚗 Toyota Supra Launch Page 🚗

 ## Supra Launch
-This recreation of the Toyota Supra Launch page was made using Bulma, Flexbox, & CSS Grid for desktop and mobile viewing.
+I love cars so I recreated the 2020 Toyota Supra launch page.
+This website was made using Bulma, Flexbox, & CSS Grid for desktop and mobile devices.

 ## Languages and Tools 💻